free qr generator

 Restaurant Menu QR Codes: A Complete Guide

 QR codes became essential for restaurants during the pandemic, and they've stayed because they work.
+The National Restaurant Association's 2023 Industry Report found 79% of restaurant operators now use QR code menus.
 A QR code linking to your restaurant menu lets diners view your full menu on their phone instantly.
 No app downloads, no printing costs when prices change, and no physical menus to clean or replace.

 How to Set Up a Menu QR Code